Let-Me-Use-A-Username/graphical_playground/README.md

 # About
 Geometrical is a small and simple shoot-em-up game, where you handle a character with car like mechanics.
-Attached to you are two guns, a shield and a movement boost that works well only when moving slowly.
+Attached to you are two guns, a shield and a movement boost.
 Additionally you have the ability to drift, the rest figure out on your own!

 # Mechanics
 The game is only playable by using keyboard and mouse, and at the moment, controls can't be configured with.